 There's been an absence of sticky, sweet indie rock in recent memory -- the kind that mixes harsh, danceable guitar riffs with a harsh crunch.
 Cherry Glazerr, the fiery, garage LA output, fills that void, and Stuffed & Ready track "Wasted Nun" finds frontwoman Clementine Creevy singing about feminine exhaustion over red hot, exuberant guitars.
 The song personifies the wasted feeling of being a young woman -- overlooked, but with expectations thrust upon her.
 It's maddening, but in a dynamic way that feels all too familiar.

 There's a reason bedroom pop artist Clairo's lo-fi music went viral (thanks, TikTok) and became the subject of major label bids before she committed to staying independent.
 Her soft sounds are like a reflection of isolation, when you're left with nothing to do but weed through your emotions.
-Where her original releases relied on the euphoria of keys and dainty lyrics of Gen-Z relatability, the first single off her forthcoming debut, out in August, is a bittersweet statement piece to her artistry.
+Where her original releases relied on the euphoria of keys and dainty lyrics of Gen-Z relatability, the first single off her debut Immunity is a bittersweet statement piece to her artistry.
 About a relationship coming to an end with feelings left unsaid, "Bags" feels earnestly broken with her airy voice and verses like, "I should probably keep it all to myself, know you’d make fun of me."
 A jarring piano and repetitive guitar try to make sense of the fallout, and of course they can't, but her vulnerability is profound enough to prove she'll get through.

 "Path," Club Night